There are lots of facts and myths about skim milk.

 While some people claim it is lower in “harmful” saturated fat, others feel that dairy fat is perfectly healthy.

-This article takes a balanced look at the nutrition profile, health benefits, concerns and recent studies on skim milk.
+This article takes a balanced look at the nutrition profile, health benefits, concerns, and scientific research on skim milk.

 What Is Skim Milk?

-Skim milk is simply milk that has had the butterfat removed.
+Skim milk is simply milk that has had most of the butterfat removed and some vitamins added by fortification.

-We will examine the full nutritional content a little later on, but it usually has between 0% and 0.1% fat content.
+We will examine the full nutritional content a little later on, but skim milk usually has between 0% and 0.1% fat content.

 - Skim Milk (American English)